Arup43/Purchase-Point/README.md

 5. They can add the product to their cart or the wishlist.
 6. From the cart they can go to the checkout page and after entering the shipping address they can place order.
 7. There are two options for payment.
 One is bkash and the another one is cash on delivery.
-8. Customers can see notifications.
+8. Customers can see notifications and order history.
 9. Users can apply for a seller account.
 After successfully applying for the seller account, they can add their own product and can run a business on our website.
 10. Sellers can add, edit and delete products.
 They can apply offers on different products.
 11. Admins can manage new orders, customers, sellers, products and can add new admin and delivery system.
 12. Admins have to assign the order to the suitable delivery system.
 13. Delivery system has to deliver the assigned order.
-14. After delivery customers can give ratings and write a review about the products.
-All the reviews will be shown on the product details page.
+14. After delivery customers can give ratings and write a review about the product.
+All the given reviews and ratings will be shown on the product details page.